sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 ## Deploy the front-end components

-There are two other components to the app which are published via the reverse proxy - the actual [sign up website](./k8s/signup-web.yml) (now rewritten as a Blazor app), and the [reference data API](./k8s/reference-data-api.yml).
+Two other components are published via the reverse proxy - the [sign up website](./k8s/signup-web.yml) (now a Blazor app), and the [reference data API](./k8s/reference-data-api.yml).

-_Deploy these manifests to create the pods and the cluster IP services:_
+_Deploy these to create the pods and `ClusterIP` services:_

 ```
 kubectl apply -f ./k8s/signup-web.yml
 kubectl apply -f ./k8s/reference-data-api.yml
 ```

-> These definitions don't include any Traefik labels, unlike the swarm version.
+> These definitions don't include any Traefik labels.
 Traefik uses a different mechanism in Kubernetes.

 ---

 ## Deploy Traefik

 Traefik runs as an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) in Kubernetes.
-That's a type of resource which receives external traffic and manages routing, SSL termination etc.
+That's a type of resource which receives external traffic and manages routing.

-The exact same Traefik container image which ran as a reverse proxy in Docker Swarm runs as an ingress controller in Kubernetes - although the [traefik.yml](./k8s/traefik.yml) setup is more complicated.
+The exact same Traefik image which ran as a reverse proxy in Docker Swarm runs as an ingress controller in Kubernetes - although the [traefik.yml](./k8s/traefik.yml) setup is more complicated.

 ```
 kubectl apply -f ./k8s/traefik.yml